borisding/redux-ready-wrapper/README.md

 - A middleware of [Redux](http://redux.js.org/docs/introduction/) library that handles asynchronous action flow.
 - If you are familiar with [`redux-thunk`](https://github.com/gaearon/redux-thunk), you probably already know how to use `redux-ready-wrapper`, as alternative.
-- The differences are, `redux-ready-wrapper` will dispatch an extra action with `READY_ACTION` type and `options` object *before* dispatching next targeted action.
+- The differences are, `redux-ready-wrapper` will dispatch an extra action with `READY_ACTION` type and `options` *before* dispatching next targeted action.
 Also, it returns a `Promise` object from the `ready` function for chaining.
 - By having ready action and options provided, this allows us to control application's state based on the "ready" mode, before subsequent action is dispatched.

 ## Installation & Usage